Energy transition under scenario uncertainty: a mean-field game of stopping with common noise: Discrete time optimal stopping MFGs with common noise and partial information

 We observe that the supremum over randomized stopping times with respect to $\mathbb F^N$ is equal to the supremum over strict stopping times with respect to $\mathbb F^N$ (see Proposition 1.5 in \cite{edgar1982}) and the latter supremum is equal to the supremum over strict stopping times with respect to the complete filtration of $X^1, \ldots, X^N$ and $U$.
 Now, any strict stopping times with respect to the complete filtration of $X^1, \ldots, X^N$ and $U$ can be represented a.s. by a function of the underlying processes such that under permutation of the $(X^n)_{n\leq N}$ it is also a strict stopping time with respect to the same filtration.
 Again using that $(X^n, U)_{n\geq 1}$ is exchangeable, we obtain the equality.
-Let $t\in I\setminus\{T\}$ and $\varphi\in C(E)$.
-By Theorem \ref{clln},
+We show now result \eqref{conv N player}.